afs/rdf-delta/docs/ha-fuseki.md

 ```

 `config-1.ttl` is a Fuseki configuration file with an in-memory dataset
-that logs changes to an patch server running at `http://localhost:1066/`.
+that logs changes to a patch server running at `http://localhost:1066/`.

 The SPARQL endpoint is `http://localhost:3030/ds1`.